Yochien/encounter/README.md

 Enter `help` once the program has started to view a list of available commands and their functions.

 * Create your own NPCs to add to your encounter.
-See the make command to create them dynamically or check the provided bestiary.txt file for the csv-like file format.
+See the `make` command to create them dynamically or check the provided bestiary.yaml file for the proper format.

 ## Dependencies

 * Python 3.11 or higher
+* PyYAML